Our PE Curriculum

 Our pupils will form a Physical Education schema* by:

 - using concepts as the basis for schema.
-We call these threshold concepts; these are the big ideas which form the basis for the subject schema.
+We call these threshold concepts; these are the ideas which form the basis for the subject schema.
 In PE the threshold concept is: Develop practical skills in order to participate, compete and lead a healthy lifestyle

 - strengthening the schema with knowledge.
 The knowledge comes from our topics.
 Within each topic are knowledge categories, the facets of each threshold concept that helps to strengthen the schema.
 The PE knowledge categories are: movement, healthy lifestyle, tactics and strategy, leadership and personal and social.